it-jonjon/Duo-API-Playground/Duo Adminsitrative Tasks/README.md

 In this collection, we've included a number of requests to address some common MSP use cases.

+NOTE: Before referring to steps below please see [Prerequisites](https://github.com/it-jonjon/Duo-API-Playground/blob/main/README.md#prerequisites).

-## 🚀 Getting familiar with this workspace
+## 🚀 Getting familiar with this Collection

 ### Bypass Users